304-076-0IO Artistic Self-Positioning I

 Content:

-This course focuses on the targeted continuation and the content-related and formal refinement of each student’s individual artistic process.
+Artistic Practice VI focuses on the targeted continuation and the content-related and formal refinement of each student’s individual artistic process.
 It emphasizes the professional use of materials and media within artistic work and the ability to communicate and convey personal artistic approaches and self-developed methods.
 Students are encouraged to reflect upon and articulate their own artistic practice within the context of contemporary artistic concepts, and to represent their work in a differentiated and informed manner.
 The course also develops the ability to present one’s artistic work appropriately in both visual and written form, and to engage competently in dialogue within the artistic discourse.

 Textbooks: